How to Request Accommodations in College

 - Assistive listening devices.

-While each college or university will have a slightly different process when registering for services, here’s an overview of what to do and expect during this time:
+While each college will have different processes to request accommodations, here’s an overview of what to do and expect during this time:

-The first step of the process will most likely be to complete an intake/application form, also known as a “self-report,” that includes some information and context about how your disability/diagnosis affects you physically, mentally, and academically.
-Being honest here is essential - it will help your DRC representative ensure you receive the support and accommodations you need.
-In addition to your self-report, you will also be asked to submit documentation (no more than 2-3 years old) of your disability.
-This can include things like doctor’s notes, audiograms, medical reports, psychological evaluations, and even your IEP or 504 Plan from high school.
+The first step of requesting accommodations will likely be to complete an intake or application form, also known as a “self-report,” that includes some information and context about how your disability or diagnosis affects you physically, mentally, and academically.
+Being honest here is essential– it will help your DRC representative ensure you receive the support and accommodations you need.
+In addition to your self-report, you will also be asked to submit documentation (no more than two-three years old) of your disability.
+This can include things like doctor’s notes, audiograms, medical reports, psychological evaluations, and your IEP or 504 Plan from high school.

-Note: It’s crucial to start this process as early as possible, since some schools will require a month’s time to get any/all of your accommodations set in place.
+Note: It’s crucial to start this process as early as possible, since some schools will require a month’s time to get your accommodations set in place.

 Schedule an appointment with your DRC

 Once you submit all necessary paperwork, you can schedule an appointment with your school’s DRC.
 During this time, you can explain or give additional context on things within your self-report, request specific accommodations, and learn about other services and forms of support your DRC offers.
-The DRC will take some time to review your case and determine which, if any, accommodations will be provided to you.
-They will notify you of their decision, and then help you to work with your professors to ensure your accommodations are provided in each course.
+The DRC will take some time to review your case and determine which accommodations will be provided to you.
+They will notify you of their decision and help you to work with your professors to ensure your accommodations are provided in each course.

 Stay in contact with your DRC

-Your school’s DRC is there to help and support you!
+Your school’s DRC is there to support you!
 If you don’t receive your approved accommodations, want to request additional accommodations, or make adjustments to your current accommodations, be sure to get in touch with your DRC.
-Remember, it is your legal right to receive support and academic accommodations in college, so don’t hesitate to check in with your DRC every now and then when you need some help.
+Remember, it is your legal right to receive accommodations in college, so don’t hesitate to check in with your DRC when you need support.

 All students deserve an equitable and fair college environment!
 If you have any questions about accessing accommodations, taking college classes, or just need some extra support or encouragement, we’re here to help!
 Text #Hello to 33-55-77 to speak with one of our college advisors.